-Apparently “envy” is one of the Seven Deadly Sins.
+Apparently, “envy” is one of the Seven Deadly Sins.
 Since I am not religious, I thankfully don’t buy into the guilt of that concept.
 I do, however, understand why the Catholic Church would want to discourage people from feeling that way.
 One of my favourite sayings is “Comparison is the thief of joy” and I do truly believe that.
-But I also try to remind myself that I am human and that ALL feelings are ok – even envy is a completely normal part of being human.
-The problem is that the feeling of envy has the potential to make us feel miserable, it can create a feeling of lack and of low self-worth, which I think are completely unproductive emotions.
+But I also try to remind myself that I am human and that ALL feelings are ok.
+Even envy is a completely normal part of being human.
+The problem is that the feeling of envy has the potential to make us feel miserable.
+It can create a feeling of lack and of low self-worth, which I think are completely unproductive emotions.
 The good news is that I am here to show you a more positive and supportive way to use envy.

 A few years ago I started following someone on Instagram (which is likely another deadly sin).
 At first, I loved seeing her pictures come up and looked forward to seeing the next place she was travelling to and what she was getting up to.
 I remember joking about the fact that I had a “girl crush”, brushing it off as something benign and innocent.
-But after a while I found myself scrolling through her feed, watching her YouTube videos and waiting for her to post to her stories.
+But after a while I found myself scrolling through her feed, watching her YouTube videos and waiting for her to post her stories.
 I will admit, it was getting a little out of control.
 The worst part was that after seeing her content I started feeling pretty terrible.
-I would have this heavy feeling in my chest and feel critical about all aspects of myself and everything in my life.
+I would have this heavy feeling in my chest and feel critical about all aspects of my life.
+Including myself.

 It was about this time when my husband suggested that I have a break from social media.
 “What?
 No way.
 Why would I need to do that?”
 Maybe I could stop logging in to Facebook, but I don’t need to stop using Instagram, right?
 My reaction really should have set off alarm bells for me, but at that time I wasn’t really so aware of how it was impacting me.
 In my defence, I was heavily pregnant at the time and probably overly emotional.
 Either way, it took me a few more months before I made the decision to have a month off all social media.

 Finally, after deciding on what I was and wasn’t prepared to do to pursue my dream life I got to work on setting goals for myself.
-This feeling of envy, which initially had created so much angst and unhappiness, had then turned in to a road map for my dream life.
-As of a few years later, I am not quite at the point of achieving all the things I was envying, but I am well on my way towards it.
-And the best thing is that I no longer have a negative feeling when I look at my Insta-friend’s life, instead, I can be grateful for the inspiration that she provides and recognise that I am on my own beautiful, unique path.
+This feeling of envy, which initially had created so much angst and unhappiness, had then turned into a road map for my dream life.
+As of a few years later, I am not quite at the point of achieving all the things I was envying.
+But I am well on my way towards it.
+And the best thing is that I no longer have a negative feeling when I look at my Insta-friend’s life.
+Instead, I can be grateful for the inspiration that she provides and recognise that I am on my own beautiful, unique path.

-Remember, even if you use the envy to guide you, it’s still important to understand that you are on your own path, creating your own unique dream life.
+Remember, even if you use envy to guide you, it’s still important to understand that you are on your own path, creating your own unique dream life.
 You are not simply trying to replicate someone else’s life and comparison is still the thief of joy.
 Don’t forget to rejoice in the gifts and challenges that come with being uniquely you.